usfcs-scholars/cs386-fall2021/guides/syllabus.md

 Students will be required to use various software and websites, including Zoom, Canvas,  and Campuswire.
 Everything is free to use for enrolled students, will be linked from the course website, and class time will be dedicated to making sure everyone has appropriate access.

-### Learning Outcomes

-Students who complete the Career Mentoring and Professional Identity Development course will be able to:

-* Describe their career goals and desired job characteristics.
-* Explain the concepts of identity and intersectionality.
-* Identify the personal strengths and values that support their career goals.
-* Identify ways in which they are or could be recognized as computer scientists by others.
-* Identify resources to aid in the development of the knowledge, skills, and abilities necessary to meet their career goals.

 ### Important Dates